Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 2 - Online Replication

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

 Unlike in Experiment 1, we did not see a notable difference in the strategy mix between the two-room and the five-room conditions.
-This appears to be largely driven by the fact that participants in Experiment 2 did not utilize the exploration seeking strategy (probability matching) as much as participants in Experiment 1.
-Probability matching was replaced with maximizing in Experiment 2, so we still observe that participant strategies lie close to the line $\alpha + \beta = 1$ implying our model appropriately accounts for participant hiding and seeking behavior in both two-room and five-room conditions (Figure \ref{fig:osally2seekStrat}).
-Again, the line $\alpha + \beta = 1$ represents a strategy mix of exclusively matching and maximizing for seeking, and exclusively antimatching and minimizing for hiding.
+This appears to be largely driven by the fact that participants in Experiment 2 did not probability match as much as participants in Experiment 1, but instead used more maximizing, so we still observe that participant strategies lie close to the line $\alpha + \beta = 1$ implying our model appropriately accounts for participant hiding and seeking behavior in both two-room and five-room conditions (Figure \ref{fig:osally2seekStrat}).
+Again, the line $\alpha + \beta = 1$ represents a strategy mix of exclusively matching and maximizing for seeking, or exclusively antimatching and minimizing for hiding.
 If there is any consistent migration between the two conditions it is generally in favor of more minimization when hiding, and there is a numerically greater trend in the five room condition.